Course Review6 min readUpdated March 2026

 Golf Santa Ponsa 1, Mallorca - A PGA Professional's Honest Review (2026)

-Golf Santa Ponsa 1 — water reflection and fairway
+Golf Santa Ponsa 1 with water reflection and fairway

 The 16th green.
 The lake comes into play on the approach and focuses the mind considerably.

-Santa Ponsa 1 is the only public course in the Santa Ponsa group and the one with genuine European Tour pedigree — it hosted the 2021 DP World Tour Mallorca Golf Open.
+Santa Ponsa 1 is the only public course in the Santa Ponsa group and the one that was capable of hosting a European Tour event - it hosted the 2021 European Tour Mallorca Golf Open.
 This is the course that brought top-level professional golf back to the island after a decade away.
 The winner, Jeff Winther, shot 62 twice in the opening rounds.
-The course was ready for it.
+Good luck getting anywhere near that!

 Why It Suits My Game - and Probably Yours

 I'll be direct about something: this course has helped me rediscover confidence with the driver.
-After rounds at Son Gual or Alcanada, where course management often means leaving driver in the bag, Santa Ponsa 1 is a different conversation entirely.
-The fairways are wide, the opening holes are generous, and the course genuinely rewards an aggressive approach from the tee.
+After rounds at Son Gual or Alcanada, where course management often means leaving driver in the bag, Santa Ponsa 1 feels very different.
+The fairways are wide, the opening holes are generous, and the course rewards an aggressive approach from the tee.

 With my distance, I'm often left with a pitching wedge into par-4 greens after a good drive.
 For players with more typical distances, the course presents a proper test when the wind comes in - but it's the kind of challenge that builds confidence rather than grinding it down.